After more than a decade of eCommerce, the most common question I still get is “What is dropshipping?”

 Another huge benefit of a drop shipping business is how easy it is to scale.

 For instance, if you are making $100,000 a year in sales from just one drop shipping store, it’s very easy to build more stores with similar results.
-And the best part is that you can do this over and over again.
+The best part is that you can do this over and over again.

 I always recommend starting with one drop shipping store, so that you really learn the process, go through it and master it.
 But after you do it one time, it’s very easy to do it over and over again.